AzShet/Data_Mining-LAB03/README.md

 # Data_Mining-LAB03

-This is other class of data mining in spanish
+This repository contains materials for Data Mining Lab 03, conducted in Spanish.
+The code for this lab is located in the file 'GLAB03-RUELAS.ipynb'.